CastleLab/COMP5111-Spring2022-Student-Assignments/README.md

 ## Deadline: 21 April (23:59) 2022

+## Update
+- (2022 Apr 12): Refine the score calculation formula in task 3.

 ### Have Questions?
 1. If you have questions, please first check our [FAQ](Assignment2_FAQ.md).
 2. If your problem is not solved, you are recommended to create `Issues` in this repository.